honey/honey/README.md

 # HONEY

-HONEY is the human-friendly object notation that easily converts to JSON.
+The human-friendly object notation.

 Built by [@rymohr](http://twitter.com/rymohr) for [Kumu](https://kumu.io).

 Here's an example of what it looks like:

 ```
+///////
 // WARNING: The syntax is still evolving and awaiting a solid round of
 // constructive feedback and criticism.
 Do not use in production until
 // a 1.0 release is reached.
+(Yes, this is a comment.)
+//////
 name
   HONEY